rdeniel/lutece-dev-plugin-pluginwizard/README.md

-#Plugin plugiwizard
+#Plugin pluginwizard

 ##Introduction
-The primary goal of Lutece pluginwizard is to reduce developer configuration files overhead and the risk of infringing the development norms.Also new developers entering the project will inheritthe best pratices directly in their project.A basic plugin can be conceived in some minutes and executed immediately.
+The primary goal of Lutece pluginwizard is to reduce developer configuration files overhead and the risk of infringing the development norms.
+Also new developers entering the project will inheritthe best pratices directly in their project.
+A basic plugin can be conceived in some minutes and executed immediately.
 ##What do you get?

 All the files needed to implement CRUD functionalities on defined business classes.
 The files include :